SolaceLabs/solace-slack-app/README.md

 Click on the _Allow_ button to complete the installation of the Solace PubSub+ Event Portal Integration app into your Slack workspace.

-After the app is installed, and once you've added the GitHub integration to the relevant channels using `/invite @solace` allowing the app to interact with your channel.
+After the app is installed, and once you've added the Solace integration to the relevant channels use `/invite @solace` allowing the app to interact with your channel.

 ## Getting Started
 Once you install the app, you can not interact with Solace PubSub+ Event Portal app as a Personal app or access from a channel.
 Once the app is installed in the workspace, the Solace PubSub+ Event Portal app is enabled in all the public channels.
 For private channels, you need to explicitly invite `/invite @solace`